CortezStephanie/CSS-Based-Portfolio/README.md

 #### Test Instructions
 No testing was done on this project
 ##### Questions
-If you have any questions please feel free to contact me at scortez.dev@yahoo.com <br>
+If you have any questions please feel free to contact me at my GitHub: [CortezStephanie](https://github.com/CortezStephanie)
-GitHub: CortezStephanie